ProdataSQL/Fabric/README.md

 2. If doing frequent connections you need to consider caching the AccessToken.
 By default is valid for an hour, but re-caling the
 TokenRequets on each connection request can be a second or so of wasted time.

+3. VisualStudioCredential currently is not working on most recent update of Visual Studio, AzureCliCredential and PowershellCredential are still working.

 <pre><code class='language-cs'>
 using System.Data.SqlClient;